legit-gaming/legit-gaming.github.io/GuessingGameInstructions.md

 #### **HTML**

 ##### Step 1 (START PROJECT HERE)
 1. Create an HTML page with a header for now.
 When time allows, you can fancy it up!
+Then jump over to JavaScript step 1.

 ##### Step 3 (Start with JavaScript Step 3)
 1. Add a submit button.